menu icon

 spatula reshaping cookies

-Note: these cookies bake up flatter than many of my recipes.
-Some came out perfectly round and others looked a little wonky in shape (which, according to images others have shared is normal).
-To fix this I re-shaped the hot cookies with a spatula.
+Step 8: These cookies bake up flatter than many of my recipes.
+Some came out perfectly round, and others looked a little wonky in shape (which, according to images others have shared, is normal).
+To fix this, I re-shaped the hot cookies with a spatula.
 It's easy to do and creates perfectly round cookies.
-You can see how I did that in my video.
-The result is perfectly round cookies with great thickness and texture.

 stack of Mama Kelce's cookies